edname/docker-traccar-setup/README.md

 # docker-traccar-setup

-This guide isis for Docker Traccar setup instructions
+This guide is for Docker Traccar setup instructions.

 1. Create work directories:
 ```bash